y0Phoenix/Smoothy/README.md

 ## Current Fuctionalities <a name="currentfunctionalities"></a>
 1. Message embeds for a cleaner more professional look when Smoothy replies to a command
 2. Smoothy will automatically disconnect after 30 minutes on idle to save bandwith
-3. Play songs from youtube via search query or link
+3. Play songs from youtube via search query or link via (prefix)play
-4. Skip a song inside of a serverQueue
+4. Skip a song inside of a serverQueue via (prefix)skip
-5. Pause the current song
+5. Pause the current song via (prefix)pause
-6. Resume the current song
+6. Resume the current song via (prefix)resume
-7. Stop the serverQueue
+7. Stop the serverQueue via (prefix)stop
-8. Loop the current serverQueue
+8. Loop the current serverQueue via (prefix)loop
-9. Loop the current song
+9. Loop the current song via (prefix)loopsong
-10. Repeat the current song
+10. Repeat the current song via (prefix)repeat
-11. List out the current queue as numbered songs and 'requested by' for each song
+11. List out the current queue as numbered songs and 'requested by' for each song via (prefix)queue
-12. Remove a specified song via number in the serverQueue
+12. Remove a specified song via number in the serverQueue via (prefix)remove
-13. Leave the voice channel
+13. Leave the voice channel via (prefix)disconnect

 ## Run Smoothy.exe <a name="runsmoothy.exe"></a>
 * This program is simple.
 All it does is checks if Smoothy is running and starts him if he isn't.